I’m Emily, and I’m honored and humbled to meet you, friend.

-I’m mama to two boys, ages two and four, and married to a farm-boy-turned-math-teacher.
+I’m married to a farm-boy-turned-math-teacher.
+I’m mama to two adorable boys and a beautiful little girl.
 We live in a small Dutch hamlet with three churches, one Co-Op and no stop lights.
 There are a lot of fields out here, there’s a lot of space and sky for breathing and running and writing.

-We foster two boys in addition to our own two, and before I had kids, I took care of my Mum who had brain cancer.
-She fought back and has recovered, all glory to God, and my pastor-father still holds her hand while they go for daily walks.
+For 11 months we fostered two boys in addition to our own; we now see them once a month, and they are happily resettled with their mother.
+Before I had kids, I took care of my Mum who had brain cancer.
+She fought back and recovered, all glory to God, and then four years later, the cancer returned.
+My pastor-father still holds her hand while they go for daily walks.